charlie0129/blog/content/post/docker-overlayfs2-on-zfs/index.md

 Note that it is a BLOCK DEVICE.
 This is really important.

-Since it is a block device (you can think of it as a dedicated hard drive), we can use it as a Swap device, iSCSI target, and in this case, a block device hold a `ext4` partitation and put `overlayfs` on.
+Since it is a block device (you can think of it as a dedicated hard drive), we can use it as a Swap device, iSCSI target, and in this case, a block device holding a `ext4` partitation to put `overlayfs` on.

 ## Solve problem